Ready to learn how to write a killer real estate agent bio?

 And who knows your market better than, well, you?

 To get a better understanding of what I mean, read through this bio from Irene Dazzan-Palmer:

-Irene has a niché and she knows what it is.
+Irene has a niché, and she knows what it is.
 She isn’t afraid to exclude people uninterested in her niché.
-By doing so, she speaks directly to her market and resonates with the people that are interested in high-ticket coastal homes.
+By doing so, she speaks directly to her market and resonates with those interested in high-ticket coastal homes.

 Don’t be a generalist.

 Find your niché and represent it with confidence in your real estate bio.
 Here is another example of an agent who understands her market: Leslie Woods.